-Mary Tefft and John Hazen White, Sr. Assistant Professor of International and Public Affairs and Sociology
+Mary Tefft and John Hazen White, Sr. Assistant Professor of Public and International Affairs and Sociology

-Areas of Interest: Stratification, education, gender, race/ethnicity, work and organizations, children and families, population health.
+Areas of Interest: Social stratification, education, race/ethnicity, gender, organizations, social demography, population health.

-Owens, Jayanti and Heide Jackson.
-2016.
-"Attention-Deficit/Hyperactivity Disorder Severity, Diagnosis, and Later Academic Achievement in a National Sample."
-(Forthcoming, Social Science Research).
+Owens, Jayanti and Heide Jackson*.
+2017.
+“Attention-Deficit/Hyperactivity Disorder Severity, Diagnosis, and Later Academic Achievement in a National Sample.”
+Social Science Research 61: 251-265.

 Owens, Jayanti.
 2016.
 “Early Childhood Behavior Problems and the Gender Gap in Educational Attainment in the United States.”
-Sociology of Education (online).
+Sociology of Education 89(3): 236-258.

 Owens, Jayanti.
 2014.
 “Racial/Ethnic Variations in the Consequences of Religious Participation for Academic Achievement at Elite Colleges and Universities.”
 Sociology of Religion 75(1): 80-112.